AashPau/calculator/README.md

 update 3 - finally fixed all issues of handle on dot, next is to seperate "%" from other operators as it is calculated differently, and the eval method seems risky needs to change alot of things

 update 4 - added some css and google font

+update 5 - fix the height of display, remove css from App.css, fix the percentage button issue